 I love quilts, especially antique quilts, either applique or pieced, and I want to share my journeys in quilting !
-But, my "Threads and Treasures" sometimes include embroidery, painting, or spinning wool and weaving or knitting with them.
+But, my "Threads and Treasures" sometimes include embroidery, painting, or spinning wool and weaving.

 Everything is white.
 Only two days ago I had finally made a small cushion with a stitchery of an Autumn Sheep that I had done last year.